 You just cleaned the house, and you look down at your cat who has just created a trail of muddy paw prints.
-We bet your first instinct is to wash your cat’s paws.
+We bet your first instinct is to give a bath to your cat’s paws.
 You wouldn’t be wrong in thinking this.
 It’s a great solution if you know for sure that your cat doesn’t mind water, but if you’re not sure or you know that your cat really doesn’t like water then what can you do?
 The last thing you need is a muddy cat freaking out, scratching and trying to run away the minute you turn on the tap.

 Believe it or not, most cats do not need to be washed with water.
 They do a great job licking themselves clean.
 They have unique tongues with tiny barbs which they use to comb through their fur.
 In rare instances, when they can’t clean their fur on their own, it may be required to wash them.
 For example, if they soil themselves in their litter box or get dirty playing outside, they may need washing.
 For most other things, regular brushing/combing of their coat is enough to keep them clean and comfortable.
 In the rare event you need to wash your cat, here are some helpful tips.

 1. Always prepare your cat’s bath before you start

 Some items you’ll need are cat shampoo (or mild baby shampoo if you don’t have it on hand), a large jug (or a gentle spray nozzle if you have one), a large towel, cotton balls to clean the ears & a small cloth to clean the face.
 Make sure these items are at arm’s reach.